Activities

 Step inside the Bluemont Community Center (second floor) to visit our extensive model train display!
 Children love to see the running trains and investigate the interesting layouts.
 We are delighted to have Northern Virginia NTRAK with us.

 The Bluemont Fair is known far and wide for its music.
-There are two stages running concurrently, so you will find music wherever you go in the village.
+There are three stages running concurrently, so you will find music almost wherever you go in the village.
 As a country fair, our focus is on Americana, roots, bluegrass and folk, but you can find a little bit of everything here.
+The stages are located in Mountain Meadow Place, behind the Community Center, and in the Beer & Wine Garden.

 Petting Zoo

-Included with Fair admission is entrance to our petting zoo.
+Included with Fair admission is entrance to our petting zoo in Stone's Field.
 Kids can step inside and pet their favorite critters!

 Pickle & Pie Contest